What is the daily schedule like?

 How old should my baby be?

 All babies and children are welcome.
-You can bring your newborn or ten year-old.
-Most mums come with kids aged from about 6 months to 4 years.
+You can bring your new-born or ten year-old.
 We have special activities for school-aged children during the holidays.

 Should I bring nappies for the whole week?